mxmlnkn/ratarmount/README.md

 Use the **SQLite** backend.

 When low on disk memory, which shouldn't be the case as you already have a huge TAR file and the index is most often only ~0.1% of the original TAR file's size, use the **lz4 compressed msgpack** backend.
+For this reason all other serialization backends are currently deprecated as they would required a completely separate code branch to be kept up to date.